 - Steripen

 The steripen is our personal choice to safely treat water.
-I don’t feel comfortable buying loads of single use plastic water bottles, but I’m also not taking any chances after I contracted giardia and then IBS from a dodgy water source in South East Asia a few years ago.
+I don’t feel comfortable buying loads of single use plastic water bottles, but I’m also not taking any chances after I contracted giardia from a dodgy water source in South East Asia a few years ago.
 Trust me – you want to be safe with your water.

 Women’s Clothing Packing List